peter-evans/rebase/README.md

 ## Usage

+The default, with no configured inputs, is for the action to check the current repository for rebaseable pull requests and rebase them.
+Pull requests from forks are rebaseable only if they [allow edits from maintainers](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/allowing-changes-to-a-pull-request-branch-created-from-a-fork).

 ```yml
       - uses: peter-evans/rebase@v1
 ```

 ### Periodically rebase all pull requests

-This example workflow schedules the action to check once a day for rebaseable pull requests and rebase them.
+The simplest way to use this action is to schedule it to run periodically.

 ```yml
 name: Rebase